 As a result, deinstitutionalisation and transition of social services was significantly slowed down.
-The new leadership of the Ministry of Labour, Social Affairs and the Family stopped the selected partners in their preparation of the national deinstitutionalisation project (OP EMP SI) without notifying them officially or officially cancelling the public tender through which they had been selected.
-Then, the new leadership of the Ministry commissioned a review and redraft the deinstitutionalisation project in a way that the final beneficiary was the Social Development Fund.
+The new leadership of the Ministry of Labour, Social Affairs and the Family stopped the selected partners from preparing the national deinstitutionalisation project (OP EMP SI) without notifying them officially or officially cancelling the public tender through which they had been chosen.
+Then, the new leadership of the Ministry commissioned a review and redraft of the deinstitutionalisation project, and the final beneficiary was the Social Development Fund.
 The redesign of the project lasted until the end of 2012.
-The project counted only with involving natural persons as experts supporting the DI process and it also decreased the number of involved entities (institutions).
+The project counted only with involving natural persons as experts supporting the DI process, and it also decreased the number of involved entities (institutions).
 The national project implementation was delayed until March 2013.
-In May 2014 there were personnel changes in the project methodological team and the implementation was extended to December 2015.
-As a result a three-year project had to be squeezed into one and one-half years.
-[3] Among other things, the pilot NP DI offered: trainings, supervision, dissemination of information, support to involved institutions, and study trips for their staff and service beneficiaries to transformed institutions in the Czech Republic; an international conference and several methodological and expert publications on the transition process and deinstitutionalisation.
+In May 2014, there were personnel changes in the project methodological team, and the implementation was extended to December 2015.
+As a result, a three-year project had to be squeezed into one and one-half years.
+[3] The pilot NP DI offered training, supervision, dissemination of information, support to involved institutions, and study trips for their staff and service beneficiaries to transformed institutions in the Czech Republic; an international conference; and several methodological and expert publications on the transition process and deinstitutionalisation.
 A Final Evaluation Report was prepared that offered project evaluation and presented legislative and non-legislative recommendations for further implementation of the transition process and systemic deinstitutionalisation in Slovakia.[8]

-Since this time deinstitutionalisation became as formal part of social policy in Slovakia.
-After 2015 it took 3 years to start with the second national project.
-Between 2015 - 2018 there were several national and international initiatives towards Slovak government with focus on DI support.
-The implementation agency of ministry prepared a public tender for partnering with the National DI Plan - Supporting Transition Teams (hereinafter the "NP DI PTT").
+Since then, deinstitutionalisation has become a formal part of Slovakia's social policy.
+After 2015, it took 3 years to start with the second national project.
+Between 2015 and 2018, several national and international initiatives towards the Slovak government focused on DI support.
+The implementation agency of the ministry prepared a public tender for partnering with the National DI Plan - Supporting Transition Teams (starting now the "NP DI PTT").
 The eligibility criteria were similar to those in 2011: partners were to assist in drafting and implementing the process of transition and deinstitutionalisation.
-There was no project requirement for the partner(s) to co-fund the activities, which later complicated the whole project launch.
+There was no project requirement for the partner(s) to co-fund the activities, which later complicated the project launch.
 The following organizations were selected: 1.
-Social Work Advisory Board that was to offer support in social services; 2.
+Social Work Advisory Board to offer social services support; 2.
 Slovak Union of Supported Employment that should support mobilisation and employability; and 3.
 Research and Training Centre of Design for All (Výskumné a školiace centrum bezbariérového navrhovania - CEDA STU) to support universal design.
-Until 2023 there were 90 institutions which got support in preparing transition plans towards community services.
-In next chapters we will describe detailed information about actual changes in deinstitutionalisation area since 2018.
+Until 2023, there were 90 institutions which got support in preparing transition plans towards community services.
+In the following chapters, we will describe detailed information about changes in deinstitutionalisation since 2018.